Helle Lambridis: Writing and political activities

 After completing her PhD in 1919, she travelled from Zurich to London where she attended London Teacher's College in 1919.
 In 1920, she moved to Constantinople, commencing work at the American College for Girls, as well as teaching at Zappeion Teachers College and the Stavrodromiou Central School for Girls.
 She married Kostas Stylianopoulos in London in 1922.
-In the wake of the Catastrophe, they moved to Athens in 1923.
-Lambridi was appointed headmistress at the American College for Girls in Athens, where she organised the programme for the Greek department.
+In the wake of the Asia Minor Catastrophe, they moved to Athens in 1923.
+Lambridis was appointed headmistress at the American College for Girls in Athens, where she organised the programme for the Greek department.
 Her daughter, Nike, was born in 1923; however, the couple were divorced soon afterwards.

-Lambridi continued teaching and became engaged in philosophical and political issues.
+Lambridis continued teaching and became engaged in philosophical and political issues.
 In 1926, she travelled to Paris as an envoy of the Greek newspaper Free Press to participate in the 10th Congress of the International Alliance for Women's Suffrage.
 In 1928, she resigned from the College in Athens and over the following two years dedicated herself to philosophical research and writing.
 Among other projects, she undertook a philosophical series for Ellinika Philla, wrote numerous essays on philosophy and psychology for the periodical Anagennisi and philosophical entries for an encyclopaedia.
 In 1929, she published Bergson and his Philosophy, and The Aegean: Cretan-Mycenean Political Structure.
 In 1930, she travelled to Prague to attend the Congress of the International Federation of University Women.

-Lambridi returned to teaching in 1930, having been appointed Deputy Director of Teaching at Marasleio Teachers College.
+Lambridis returned to teaching in 1930, having been appointed Deputy Director of Teaching at Marasleio Teachers College.
 In 1931, she travelled to America to attend the Congress of the International Federation of University Women.
 In 1932, she was Deputy Director, first at Tripoli and then at Lamia Teachers Colleges.
 Her formal pedagogical career ended when she was forced to leave her position in July 1935, for political reasons, following the failed attempt by Venizelos to regain power.

-Lambridi worked as a private teacher in Athens, but devoted her time to studying and writing philosophy.
+Lambridis worked as a private teacher in Athens, but devoted her time to studying and writing philosophy.
 She attended soirees in Kydhathineon Street, Plaka, Athens (the home of Konstantinos Tsatsos, later President of Greece), and in 1937-1939 presented a series of lectures in philosophy at the cultural association, Askraios.
 These were very successful, attracting large audiences, and from these courses eventually came her Introduction to Philosophy (1965, 2004).
 In 1939, she published an extended critical review of the Odyssey by Kazantzakis in Neohellenica Grammata (Modern Greek Literature) which drew a hostile response.
 She also published many other articles in various literary and philosophical publications.